+Chicago 10, Illinois

+Tel.
+SUPerior 5179

+CHICAGOANS

+Bill Yamamoto's

+ORIBNTAL STUDIO

+PHOTO COPIES HOME PORTRAIT BY APPOINTMENT

+Hours 10 a.m. - 7:30 p.m. - Tuesday through Saturday Open Sundays from 10 a.m. to 6 p.m. - Closed Mondays

+PORTRAIT, WEDDING, CANDID, ILLUSTRATIVE,

+RELOCATION DIGEST

-You are requested to notify us of your present address immediately in connection with final distribution of the Cooperative assets and remaining membership equities, the distribution being contemplated for on or about March 10, 1946.
-Your cooperation is urgently requested.
-MINIDOKA CONSUMERS' COOPERATIVE LIQUIDATING TRUSTEES February 20, 1946 P. O. Box 3062 Terminal Annex Scattle 4, Washington RELOCATION DIGEST CHICAGO - Speaking in Japa-nese, Pvt.
-Herman Nesh address-ed the Midwest Buddhist church ed the Midwest Buddhist church at its regular Sunday merning service on Jan.
+CHICAGO - Speaking in Japanese, Pvt.
+Herman Nash addressed the Midwest Buddhist church at its regular Sunday morning service on Jan.
 27, according to the Midwest Dharma.
 Pvt.
-Nash urged that Christians and Budd-hists make a diligent survey of the other's practice of faith "so that along with economic and poli-tical unity, there will come about a religious harmony among the people." . . . settlers gave a "Thank you" ten in honor of individuals and organ-izations who have helped in the izations who have helped in the resettlement of the Nisei.
-The American Friends Service Committe, International Institute, the WRA, the hostel board, Federation of Churches, W.I.I. and other organizations were present.
-Arrangements were made by Hiroshi Uyehara, chairman of the Nisei Council, and Grayce Kaneda.
-Philadelphia Nisei have marked March 14 for a Nisei-Issei lecture on "Southern Japan Today," with Tohu Kachi, Nobuyoshi Nakamura and Notoru Tanimota, all of whom have just returned from Japan, as speakers.
-PHILADELPHIA - Pussy wil-low and forsythia decorated the International Institute hall on Sun-day, March 3, as Philadelphia re-turned from Japan, as speakers.
-Girls and Women Nisei Girls and Issei Women LIGHT, CLEAN FACTORY WORK No Experience Necessary - We Will Cheerfully Train You Start at 70c per hour Automatic raises; paid vacations; rest period; paid sick leaves; Bonus plan; group insurance; steady.
-Apply at Dearborn Glass Co.
+Nash urged that Christians and Buddhists make a diligent survey of the other's practice of faith "so that along with economic and political unity, there will come about a religious harmony among the people." . . .

+PHILADELPHIA - Pussy willow and forsythia decorated the International Institute hall on Sunday, March 3, as Philadelphia resettlers gave a "Thank you" tea in honor of individuals and organizations who have helped in the resettlement of the Nisei.
+The American Friends Service Committe, International Institute, the WRA, the hostel board, Federation of Churches, W.I.L. and other organizations were present.
+Arrangements were made by Hiroshi Uyehara, chairman of the Nisei Council, and Grayce Kaneda. .
+Philadelphia Nisei have marked March 14 for a Nisei-Issei lecture on "Southern Japan Today," with Tohu Kachi, Nobuyoshi Nakamura and Notoru Tanimoto, all of whom have just returned from Japan, as speakers.

+Girls and Women

+Nisei Girls and Issei Women

+LIGHT, CLEAN FACTORY WORK

+No Experience Necessary - We Will

+Cheerfully Train You

+Start at 70c per hour

+Automatic raises; paid vacations; rest period; paid sick leaves; Bonus plan; group insurance; steady.

+Apply at

+Dearborn Glass Co.